hyperledger/besu/docs/Configuring-Pantheon/FreeGas.md

 ## Configuring Pantheon for Free Gas

 When gas is free, limiting block and contract sizes is less important.
-In free gas networks, we set block and contract size limits to the maximum values.
+In free gas networks, we increase the block size limit and set the contract size limit to the maximum value.

 ### 1. Set Block Size

-Set the block size limit (measured in gas) to the maximum accepted by Truffle (`0x1fffffffffffff`) in the genesis file:
+If you want to remove gas from consideration and don't mind blocks potentially taking longer to be created, set the block size limit (measured in gas) in the genesis file to the maximum accepted by Truffle (`0x1fffffffffffff`):

 ```json
 "gasLimit": "0x1fffffffffffff"
 ```

+If you are more concerned about blocks arriving on time and don't have very expensive individual transactions, set the `gasLimit` to a value closer to the amount of gas your validators can process in the configured block time.

 ### 2. Set Contract Size